debate-map/app/Docs/AccessPolicies.md

 * The access restrictions do not apply to the server itself, of course; it can access anything for its internal use.
 However, care should be taken so that that "internal use" doesn't "leak" sensitive information to the caller.
 (For example, let's say someone searches for all nodes with a given substring in its title, and the server omits an entry due to lacking permissions: if the paging system were to then be "missing" a slot in the first page, this would "leak" that someone made a node with that substring but hid the current user from accessing it [with the creator possibly identifiable based on context].
 To resolve this, the server should make sure to not leave "gaps" after entry-removal.)
 * The "access policy" system is applied by means of a custom layer operating within/on-top-of postgraphile. (we can't use RLS because that would prevent "sharing" of live-queries between users)
 * The "other access restrictions" are *currently* applied by means of Postgres RLS. (this is possible to use RLS for, because these rows are unable to benefit majorly from "live-query sharing" anyway; however, may still change from this if it's too slow/inflexible/etc.)
+* While the two notes above describe the "destination", for now we're actually just using RLS for applying all access-restrictions.
+This prevents sharing of live-queries (limiting scalability), but for now it's fine.

 ## Baking